evynprice/evynprice/README.md

 ### Hi there 👋
 ---

-I'm a problem solver, developer, and systems administrator.
-I have a passion for automation and a background in cybersecurity, with a focus on OT systems.
+I'm a systems administrator with a passion for automation and a background in cybersecurity.

 * 🌱 Learning more about Kubernetes, Ansible, and Linux Administration.
 * 📫 Can be reached via Discord at **evynprice**.